Standalone HTML

 }

-When outdir is omitted, the output is available as a BuildArtifact in result.outputs:
+When you omit outdir, the output is available as a BuildArtifact in result.outputs:

 const result = await Bun.build({